Dr. Stephanie Hampton, Professor, WSU, NSF

 Paula is interested in food networks of large lakes.
 Her recent research is on the contribution of terrestrial organic carbon to bacteria and zooplankton and carbon-related biogeochemistry and greenhouse gas fluxes.

-Dr. David Duggins, Research Scientist, U.W.
+Dr. David Duggins, Research Scientist (retired), U.W.

-David is the founding member of the subsidy lab.
+David was the founding member of the subsidy lab.
 The work I did during my PhD with fatty acids is a natural extension from his work using stable isotopes to investigate the contribution of kelp to the food webs of the Aleutian Islands.
 David was the co-chair of my committee.

 Dr. Megan Dethier, Research Professor, U.W.